Do glasses cause dark circles? This is one of the most common questions that every glasses wearer has in his or her mind.

 The first and foremost reason behind the darkness under the eyes is our skin.
 The skin around our eyes is usually thin and delicate which makes it more prone to marks and dark lines.
 Some people have thinner skin which is either natural or occurs due to ageing.

-The second reason is skin pigmentation which is more common in dark-skinned people.
+The second reason is skin pigmentation which is more common in people with darker skin.
 Other factors that lead to pigmentation are genes, age and inflammation.

 The third and last reason is under eye hollows that reduce the elasticity and plumpness and thus causing dark circles.